Alois117/AI-Development-Workflow/README.md

 ## 📄 Report Submission

-The full written assignment is in the `Report.pdf` file and includes:
+The full written assignment is in the `Week5.pdf` file and includes:

 - All 4 required parts
 - Diagrams and reflections